-The Ed.D.CT. is designed for practicing artists with an MFA who hope to teach studio courses in higher education, or pursue an administrative position at an art school or an art department at a college/university.
+The Ed.D.CT. is designed for practicing artists with an MFA who hope to be involved in the education of professional artists.
+Students who join the Ed.D.C.T. are typically interested in teaching studio art courses in higher education, or in pursuing administrative positions at art schools or art departments in colleges and universities.
 Scholarly research and art practice are essential to the Ed.D.CT.
 Does not lead to Initial Art Teacher’s Certification (PK-12).

 Please visit our FAQ to learn more about the difference between degrees and other pertinent program information.